verus-lang/verus/README.md

 For more involved development, please follow our [installation instructions](INSTALL.md).
 Then you can dive into the documentation below, starting with the [📖 Tutorial and reference](https://verus-lang.github.io/verus/guide/).
+We also support an auto-formatter ([verusfmt](https://github.com/verus-lang/verusfmt)) for your Verus code.

 ## Documentation
 Our (work-in-progress) documentation resources include: